 Some thoughts on my paintings

 I am acutely aware that I am privileged to have the opportunity to make art – millions are not so lucky.
-My oil painting occupies a hinterland between the abstract and figurative - it is concerned with space, colour, tones, texture, movement, form and shape.

 I would welcome comments – favourable or unfavourable.
 Also, it would be nice to sell some work at some point so that it doesn’t end up in a skip when I die.
 If you are interested in buying any of my paintings please get in touch.